cocolabs/pz-zdoc/README.md

 - Download the [latest release](https://github.com/yooksi/pz-zdoc/releases/latest) from the repository releases section.
 - Extract the release archive to your game installation directory <i>or</i> anywhere on your computer.

-- Run the application via command line using command-appropriate syntax.
-  `java -jar <jar filename> <command> <args>`
-- Use `help` command to print command usage info for all available commands.
 ## How to use

 ### Distribution